Clubs & Organisers

-The biggest influencers charge eye-watering sums of money from anyone wanting to piggyback onto their success, but have a look around at some of the influencers in the motorsport and motoring worlds, and think what you can do that might entice them – a free drive in your event, perhaps?
-If there are any celebrities based near your event, consider a similar approach.
+The top influencers charge eye-watering sums of money from anyone wanting to piggyback onto their success, but have a look around at some of the influencers in the motorsport and motoring worlds, and think what you can do that might entice them – a free drive in your event, perhaps?
+If there are any celebrities or well-known drivers based near your event, consider a similar approach.

 Particularly useful for pre-event marketing, blogs offer a great way to express not only your key messages but also your mission statement, i.e. why you’re organising your event.
 Are you running your event to bring a motorsport discipline to a new part of the UK, revive a venue, or take motorsport to new audiences?
 Whatever the mission, express it eloquently and passionately through a blog post, and use social media to share it.

-Since much of your marketing activity will be geared towards driving audiences to your event webpage for more information, sign up or buy tickets, you’ll want to track how well you’re doing.
-This is where GA comes in.
+Since much of your marketing activity will be geared towards driving audiences to your event webpage, to obtain more information, sign up or buy tickets, you’ll want to track how well you’re doing.
+This is where Google Analytics, or GA, comes in.

 Head to Google Analytics (Google it!) and set up your account.
 Once up and running, you will have access to a wealth of data about traffic to your website – and the best thing is, it is free!

 You may need help from an IT savvy club member to get started as set up involves adding tracking code to your website.
 It can look daunting at first, but the basics are quite easy to get your head around.

 There are a wealth of video tutorials on YouTube to get you started on Google Analytics and show you how to understand the data.
 For more in-depth learning visit the Google Analytics Academy to register for a free beginner’s course.